 Amortisation period of costs to obtain contracts with customers is 10 years, based on the average expected duration of the client's stay with the Group.
-If the estimated amortisation period of costs to obtain contracts with customers have been one year shorter, the amortisation charge for the year ended 31 December 2021 would have increased by EUR 39 thousand, the amortisation charge for the year ended 31 December 2020 would have increased by EUR 34 thousand.
+If the estimated amortisation period of costs to obtain contracts with customers have been one year shorter, the amortisation charge for the year ended 31 December 2022 would have increased by EUR 44 thousand, the amortisation charge for the year ended 31 December 2021 would have increased by EUR 39 thousand, and if it were longer by one year, the Group should reduce amortisation expenses by EUR 36 thousand (2021: EUR 32 thousand).